High school diploma (or GED Certificate and 12 semester hours of college with a C average)

 Must be a U.S. citizen at time of application (must be able to read and write the English language).

-Must be between 21 and 44 years of age by the date of your assigned Entry-Level Test/Civil Service Examination.
+Must be 20 years of age and cannot yet be 45 years of age by the date of your assigned Entry-Level Test/Civil Service Examination.

 Must present a valid and current driver's license and possess an acceptable driving record.